anniche/Analyzing-DUI-Arrests-in-Los-Angeles/README.md

 **Introduction and Background Information**

-The goal of this project is to analyze and compare DUI arrests for different neighborhood councils.
+The goal of this project is to analyze and compare DUI arrest trends from the last decade across different neighborhood councils.

 **Python Packages**